MacdonaldRobinson/FlexDotnetCMS/README.md

 - You can view the error logs from the CMS
 - When you edit content and save it you can see how it looks right away in the browser panel instead of having to open a new window and browse to the page
 - You can resize the browser panel and see how the site looks in different sizes i.e test responsive layout directly through the cms
+- Ability to limit access by role to a media type or to an individual page